About Me and My History

 Players

 In the roleplaying world, I tend to call players 'Mun'.
 A 'Mun' is a term used to refer to the real-life person who is controlling a character in the game.
 The term 'Mun' is short for 'mundane'.
-In a text roleplaying game, players create and control fictional characters, also known as 'mus'.
-Each 'mun' is responsible for creating and controlling their own 'mu', and must write all of their character's actions and dialogue in the game.
+In a text roleplaying game, players create and control fictional characters, also known as 'mus', shorthand for 'muse'.
+Each 'mun' is responsible for creating and controlling their own 'mu', and conveying their character's actions and dialogue in the game.
 The use of the term 'Mun' helps to maintain a clear distinction between the real-life person and the fictional character they are playing, and helps to prevent confusion and misunderstandings in the game.
 It also helps to reinforce the idea that text roleplaying games are a collaborative and creative endeavor, with each player contributing to the development of the game's story and characters.
 I prefer this term over whatever nonsense mouth noise you have for yourself, because ultimately, it isn't about you, the mun.
 It's about your character- Their design, their history, mannerisms, attitudes- everything that creates them, supersedes your personal and no doubt selfish wants from RP.
 The character is in the RP to aid in creating depth to, and sometimes be the driving force behind the storyline created by the GM.

 Players- Bad behavior and Toxic ideations

 In over 20 years of gaming, I can say with no exaggeration that you will always come across bad and toxic players.
 That's just how this goes.
 This hobby is filled with antagonistic individuals looking to exert some kind of influence on others for their own personal gain.
 Mind you, that gain is more often than not, psychological in nature than physical.
 Good roleplayers don't have to make five paragraphs per post, detailing every moment.
-They simply have to create a contributing atmosphere to the hobby.
+They simply have to create a captivating atmosphere to the hobby.
 Even if you do this, it's a rule of thumb to always exercise a moderate amount of consideration for your other players to a certain extent to incorporate positive culture within the community.
 Too often, I've seen skilled roleplayers act like they're a gift to the server they're in, simply because they're entirely capable of carrying a story on their own- but this attitude defeats the purpose of what the roleplay is designed for- collaboration.
 Unfortunately, this attitude has only grown in its intensity in recent years, primarily because of the next point- Degeneracy.

 Degeneracy in this hobby is rampant, because much like any other hobby, once it becomes popular, it becomes populated with people from all walks of life, both good and bad.
 The unique becomes the mundane, and the degenerate becomes normalized.
 I suppose it's attention-seeeking, immaturity, or a desire to push the boundaries, but I find that the degeneracy is simply just the same old toxic behavior with a different flavor, and I count them part and parcel of the same problem.
 Some years ago, if one were to stumble upon a toxic player like that in the wild, one could simply leave a conversation.
 Or, if they were in a public chat and someone of the same degenerate stripe appeared, then they'd no doubt be ridiculed and pushed out because of their incompatibility to other players, and their potential to harming others.
 However, in today's Roleplaying scene, these individuals are either celebrated or given some measure of control over the localized server by which they reside in, effectively bringing down the collective quality of the roleplay server with their behavior.
 Even more relevant is that these individuals are often in positions of power, and abuse said power over the regular denizens of their servers, much to the dismay of others.

 Because of this development of toxic and poor behavior from not only users, but administrators and staff, the responsibility of curation of users in a server becomes the sole responsibility of the user and not the staff.
-This is a double-edged sword as it forces the user to exercise a measure of discrimination towards their servermates in who they wish to interact with, and if the aforementioned attitudes and degeneracy is never checked by the staff, or worse, is encouraged, then that user will eventually leave, and will tell others about the behavior they witnessed, which is detrimental to the server and the users therein.
+This is a double-edged sword as it forces the user to exercise a measure of discrimination towards their servermates in who they wish to interact with, and if the aforementioned attitudes and degeneracy is never checked by the staff, or worse, is encouraged, then that user will eventually leave, and will tell others about the behavior they witnessed, which is detrimental to the hobby and users therein.

 Muns- you have the right to better server ownership and collaboration with other muns, free from lechers and power-tripping staff.
 But do not conflate this with the staff performing their jobs and being stiff-handed about it.
 Not every staff member will be friendly; it should not be considered out of place for the staff to be diligent in their duties- after all, they're the ones keeping the riff-raff out, and keeping the server operating as usual.
 The exercise of basic respect is necessary to maintain order in a server, and it's your responsibility, as it is the staff's to exercise it.